The Blog of Toledo Lucas County Public Library

 Mozilla Web Literacy

-Posted about 6 days ago by Andy LechlakPosted in Partnerships and Science, Medicine, & Technology
+Posted about 1 month ago by Andy LechlakPosted in Science, Medicine, & Technology

 You might know the name Mozilla from the web browser Firefox.
 You may also know them as the nonprofit that advocates for a healthy, open web - Internet for people, not profit.
 Web Literacy according to Mozilla is about reading, writing, and participating on the web so that rather than being a consumer of content, people can be creators and shape the future of the internet.
 Our staff certainly knew the basics of Web Literacy, but having the opportunity to attend a rigorous training day and then remixing (adapting) that curriculum to fit our staff needs increased comfort in an area where we were not experts.